-Focuses on program/project implementation and is improvement-oriented.
+Focuses on program/cluster implementation and is improvement-oriented.

-Flagship Project (FP)
+Flagship Cluster (FP)

 A major organizational component of a CRP, and an area of research that, together, with other interrelated Flagships, forms a CGIAR Research Program.
-Each delivers CRP outputs and outcomes through Clusters of Activities (See Clusters of Activities).
+Each delivers PTF outputs and outcomes through Clusters of Activities (See Clusters of Activities).

 A fact sheet is a concise document that provides accurate and relevant information on a particular topic, issue, or event.